top of page

 F: , milord - he surely would have flung those crapulous monkeys into the Adriatic sea!

-B decides - as a treat - to give his nine muses a night off while they re-plaster his cannon-damaged casino's walls - and whistles as the hungover monkeys, the goats and Mutz settle at his feet
+B allows his nine muses to re-plaster his cannon-damaged walls as a treat - and whistles as the hungover monkeys, the goats, and Mutz settle at his feet

 *